oliviachang29/anika-nayak/_static/resources.md

 ##### **Webinars**

 [**How To Pitch To Publications**](https://www.instagram.com/tv/CExTySaAmnG/?fbclid=IwAR1xjmOHqVzUrckmaPfq8cI1OTeRe1oj7KRqiRMmHVCtwMlIi87a7r0ulFg) - A workshop hosted by [The Young Writers' Initiative (TYWI)](http://tywi.org/) and led by [Lola Méndez](https://lolaannmendez.com/), a freelance journalist and full-time globe trotter.

+[**How to Get Your STEM Articles Published in Mainstream Media Workshop **](https://www.youtube.com/watch?v=Z6reQy3TccI)- I led this workshop for members of [Girl Genius Magazine](https://girlgeniusmag.tech/), where I focus on writing about STEM and Gen Z culture.